JuliaGaussianProcesses/BayesianLinearRegressors.jl/README.md

 ## Up For Grabs

 - Scikit-learn style interface: it wouldn't be too hard to implement a scikit-learn - style interface to handle basic regression tasks, so please feel free to make a PR that implements this.
 - Monte Carlo VI (MCVI): i.e. variational inference using the reparametrisation trick.
 This could be very useful when working with large data sets and applying big non-linear transformations, such as neural networks, to the inputs as it would enable mini-batching.
-I would envise at least supporting both a dense approximate posterior covariance and diagonal (i.e. mean-field), where the latter is for small-moderate dimensionalities and the latter for very high-dimensional problems.
+I would envisage at least supporting both a dense approximate posterior covariance and diagonal (i.e. mean-field), where the latter is for small-moderate dimensionalities and the latter for very high-dimensional problems.

 ## Bugs, Issues, and PRs

-Please do report and bugs you find by raising an issue.
+Please do report any bugs you find by raising an issue.
 Please also feel free to raise PRs, especially if for one of the above `Up For Grabs` items.
-Raise an issue to discuss the extension in detail before opening a PR if you prefer though.
+Raise an issue to discuss the extension in detail before opening a PR if you prefer, though.

 ## Related Work